-The regulations in Canada are as follows:
+The regulations in Canada:

 Regulatory Authority: Health Canada, Health Products and Food Branch, Therapeutic Products Directorate, Medical Devices Bureau